KleinMisha/time-trace-tools/docs/developer_notes.md

+???+ Info
+    The information on this page is only relevant for those who want to modify/add the code directly.
+If this is you, please read the following carefully.

 # Guidelines for developers.

-**The information on this page is only relevant for those who want to modify/add the code directly.
-If this is you, please read the following carefully.**

 Maintaining a clean code base is not much different from maintaining a clean laboratory space.
 There are a bunch of tools that can make it easier to keep things organized in the lab (the eLabJournal, a cleaning schedule, an inventory list, booking system for setups, etc.), but we still have to actively adhere to these guidelines/rules for everything to work properly.
 Essentially the same can be said about maintaining a neat software package.
 Perhaps one of the simplest, yet very important, rules is to maintain some form of consistency.
 Every software package might have slight differences in their style of writing/versioning.
 Adhering to whatever choice has been made at the start just makes the entire code allot easier to read.